 What's happening now?

-The Portland Bureau of Transportation (PBOT) installed traffic diverters on the NW Johnson and NW Marshall Neighborhood Greenways on April 24.
-Speed bumps were installed June 14-23.
-Crews will be returning to finalize signage and striping.
+The Portland Bureau of Transportation (PBOT) installed traffic pattern changes on the NW Johnson and NW Marshall Neighborhood Greenways in April 2021.

 Project background and description

 The project was identified by the Northwest in Motion Plan, which represents over two years of analysis, community outreach, and problem-solving to improve walking, biking, and public transit in the Northwest District and surrounding area.